 Destination Canada; Statistics Canada

 Servicio Nacional de Turismo, Chile

-China National Tourism Administration
+China National Tourism Administration, World Tourism Alliance

-Tourism Bureau, Chinese Taipei
+Tourism Bureau, Ministry of Transportation and Communications, Chinese Taipei

 Cook Islands Tourism Corporation